nickmccurdy/auto-pure/README.md

 * Consistently styled buttons that work with `<button>` elements.

-* Styles for vertical and horizontal menus, including support for dropdown menus.

 * Common table styles.

 * An extremely minimalist look that is super-easy to customize.